andrewsanchez/NCBITK/ncbi_sync.md

      I'm testing to see if it will be in .txt file including the word "assembly".

 -  It is recommended to run the following script in a `crontab`.
-I don't quit understand this script and was wondering if it's just as well to simply run
+I don't quite understand this script and was wondering if it's just as well to simply run

 ```bash